BrighterCommand/Contrib/samples/Babel/Python/Babel/ReadMe.md

 # Setup
+You will need to have RabbitMQ installed to use this sample

+# Restore
-We recommend you use a virtual environment to to run the examples You will need to have RabbitMQ installed to use this sample
+We recommend you use a virtual environment to to run the examples Alternatively you could use Docker
+You will then need to restore the dependencies for the dependencies for these projects

 pip install -r requirements.txt